-With APM, both the ingestion of traces as well as the retention of those traces for 15 days are fully customizable.
+With APM, the ingestion and the retention of traces for 15 days are fully customizable.

 To track or monitor your volume of ingested and indexed data, see the Usage Metrics documentation.